ysangkok/python-bitcoinlib/README.md

 ## Notable differences from python-bitcoinlib:

 * Network-related code that deals with network messages and blocks is removed.
+* Some API have changed and may be not compatible with old code (see below)
 * libsecp256k1 are used for signing and verifying.
   Signing by libsecp256k1 is deterministic, per RFC6979.
 * Bech32-encoded address support
 * HD keys support
 * Easier to build code that supports and interacts with other bitcoin-based blockchains

+## Note on v1.0.0 release

+It should be noted that the switch to v1.0.0 does not signify that the library is in any way more 'mature' or 'stable' or 'production-ready' than the v0.10.x.
+The switch to the new major version was done purely because of the big refactoring effort that was made to improve the consistency of the library API, make it more composeable and maintainable.
+This required significant API breakage, and it made sense to If anything, the first release of the v1.0.x version is bound to be less stable than the v0.10.x, because of the amount of new code that was introduced.

 ## Requirements